ucegbe/LLM-Classifier/README.md

 1. Launch the Streamlit application in your web browser.
 2. In the sidebar, select the desired Claude model and specify whether you want to classify labels per page or for the entire document.
 3. Upload a manifest file containing the list of possible labels and their descriptions.
+Label names, a colon and the description.
+Each label-description pair per line saved in a .txt file.
+For Example:

+      drivers license : This is a US drivers license W2 : This is a tax reporting form
+      Bank Statement : This is personal bank document PayStub : This is an individual's pay info

-4. Upload the PDF or image files you want to classify.
+5. Upload the PDF or image files you want to classify.
-5. Click the "Classify" button to initiate the classification process.
+6. Click the "Classify" button to initiate the classification process.
-6. The application will display the classification results and the cost associated with using the selected model.
+7. The application will display the classification results and the cost associated with using the selected model.

 ## Contributing